Dylan-George-Field/Dylan-George-Field.github.io/_posts/2020-06-01-honda-crf-250-rally.md

 You can read more about why I chose the Honda CRF250 Rally <a href="/bikes/2020/05/26/why-the-250-rally/">here</a>.
 </p>

-<p>A huge thank you to Andy Strapz, Barkbusters, B&B Offroad Engineering and Lightforce for kindly supporting me and the adventure rider community 🇦🇺</p>

 <h2>Quick List</h2>
 <ul>
   <li>
     <a href="{% post_url 2020-06-05-barkbusters-vps %}">